Enigmatec/law_pavilion_test/README.md

 ## Project Overview

 This project addresses performance bottlenecks in reporting and analytics for a growing e-commerce database.
 Due to high normalization, analytics queries require expensive joins across large tables.
-To optimize performance, we introduce a denormalized table, consolidated_orders, which consolidates customer, order, and product data into a single table.
+To optimize performance, we introduce a denormalized table, consolidated_orders, which consolidates customer, order, product and order_item data into a single table.

 ### Setup & Installation
 ### Prerequisites